How Knowledge Bases Can Help Deflect Tickets

 Building a knowledge-centered culture

-The most successful knowledge base implementations extend beyond technology to create organizational cultural shifts.
-When knowledge sharing becomes a valued practice rather than an additional task, the impact multiplies:
+The most successful knowledge base implementations extend beyond technology to create organizational shifts.

-- Subject matter experts recognize documentation as amplifying their expertise, not draining their time
+• Subject matter experts recognize documentation as amplifying their expertise

 How AllyMatter helps

-AllyMatter’s knowledge management platform is specifically engineered for maximum ticket deflection impact.
-The platform’s intelligent search with smart tags and custom categories ensures teams find answers in seconds, not minutes.
-Granular access control means each department sees only relevant information, eliminating confusion and improving adoption.
+AllyMatter is built for ticket deflection across IT, HR, and customer support.
+Tag-based access and search with smart synonyms let each team find answers in seconds, not minutes.
+Granular access control means each department sees only relevant information.

 Frequently asked questions

-How long does it typically take to see results from a new knowledge base implementation?
+How long does it take to see results from a new knowledge base implementation?

-You can typically see initial results within the first 30-60 days after implementing a knowledge base.
-Quick wins often come from documenting answers to your most common support questions first.
-However, more significant ticket deflection (20%+ reduction) usually takes 3-6 months as content matures, teams adapt their workflows, and users become accustomed to self-service.
-Organizations that integrate their knowledge base with existing tools and actively promote its use tend to see faster adoption and results.
+Initial results typically show within 30-60 days.
+Quick wins come from documenting answers to your most common support questions first.
+Significant ticket deflection (20%+ reduction) usually takes 3-6 months as content matures, teams adapt their workflows, and users become accustomed to self-service.
+Organizations that integrate their knowledge base with existing tools and actively promote its use tend to see faster adoption.

-What types of content should be prioritized first in a knowledge base?
+What types of content should be prioritized first?

 Start by analyzing your ticket data to identify your highest-volume request categories.
-These represent your biggest opportunity for immediate impact.
-Common priorities include:
+Common priorities:

-- Standard request processes (like equipment requests or benefit changes)
+• Standard request processes (equipment requests, benefit changes)

 How can we encourage employees to use the knowledge base instead of submitting tickets?

 Success requires both technical integration and cultural change.
 Integrate knowledge suggestions directly into your ticket submission workflow, train department heads to reference articles in team communications, and track adoption metrics by department.
-Consider implementing a brief “knowledge-first” policy where common issues require checking the knowledge base before ticket submission.
-Organizations that celebrate self-service wins and share time-savings metrics typically see faster adoption across teams.
+Consider a “knowledge-first” policy where common issues require checking the knowledge base before ticket submission.

 What’s the difference between a knowledge base and a company wiki?

-While both store organizational information, they serve different purposes.
-Wikis typically focus on collaborative editing and broad information sharing but often lack structured organization and specialized features for support contexts.
-Knowledge bases are purpose-built for support scenarios with:
+Both store organizational information, but they serve different purposes.
+Wikis focus on collaborative editing and broad information sharing but often lack structured organization and specialized features for support contexts.
+Knowledge bases are purpose-built for support scenarios with robust search optimized for problem-solution matching, structured templates, version control, integration with support workflows, and analytics designed to measure deflection.

 How often should knowledge base content be reviewed and updated?